 Yes, Dutch ovens come in all sizes, including ovens ideal for one to two people.
 These smaller Dutch ovens are for regular oven use, but they also work wonders on the stovetop.

 Choose a pot to cook for yourself and a friend

-People that cook in small Dutch Ovens find that they offer just the right size for popular dishes such as macaroni and cheese, eggs, and curry dishes.
+People that cook in small Dutch Ovens, find that they offer just the right size for popular dishes, such as macaroni and cheese, eggs, and curry dishes.

 To cook Dutch Oven dishes and one-pot meals, you want an oven that’s going to hold at least 1 quart of liquid.
 I’d be more inclined to purchase a Dutch Oven around two quarts.
-That’s similar size to an average saucepan.
+That’s a similar size to an average saucepan.

 This size oven will not be too heavy or cost a fortune.
 It will likely be a goto pot you’ll use for many dishes.
 And cleaning will be a breeze.